fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 > **numVisibleLabels** attribute only limits the number of visible data labels, it has no effect on the number of visible data points.

-## Set the distance between the data plots
+## Set the Distance between the Data Plots

 In zoom line chart, set the distance (in pixels) between consecutive data plots using the  `pixelsPerPoint` attribute.
 A greater number of pixels will result in a higher quality display.